51Degrees/specifications/pipeline-specification/features/access-to-results.md

    ```c#
    IDeviceData deviceData = flowData.GetFromElement(deviceDetectionEngine);
    ```
-4. In strongly typed languages it may be useful to get the type of Element Data associated with a Flow Element, without getting an associated instance.
+4. In strongly typed languages it MAY be useful to get the type of Element Data associated with a Flow Element, without getting an associated instance.
 For example: